ReactiveBayes/Rocket.jl/docs/src/operators/about.md

 ## Creation operators

 What are creation operators?
 Distinct from pipeable operators, creation operators are functions that can be used to create an Observable with some common predefined behavior or by joining other Observables.
-For example: `from([ 1, 2, 3 ])` creates an observable that will emit 1, 2, and 3, one right after another.
+For example: [`from([ 1, 2, 3 ])`](@ref observable_array) creates an observable that will emit 1, 2, and 3, one right after another.

 ```julia
 source = from([ 1, 2, 3 ])